polski

 forgetting

-Odsłoniecie pomnika POW w ŁózkachOn the 8th of November 1936, a monument to the Polish Military Organisation (POW) was unveiled in Łózki.
-For many months during the First World War, father Wajszczuk had been army chaplain of the POW region Kąkolewnica - Turów.
-Later, during the Second World War, he also joined in the organisation of the underground armed forces.
-The monument in Łózki was particularly meant to honour members of the POW from the Drelów and Łózki region, which had been killed in the war.
+Odsłoniecie pomnika POW w ŁózkachOn 8 November 1936 a monument to the Polish Military Organization was solemnly unveiled in Łózki.
+For many months during the First World War Rev. Karol Wajszczuk had served as chaplain of the POW district of Kąkolewnica–Turów.
+Later, during the Second World War, he also actively engaged in organising the underground resistance.
+The monument in Łózki commemorated in particular the fallen members of the POW from the area of Drelów and Łózki.

-Father Wajszczuk repeated the bishop's order three times in his church.
-The descendants and relatives of the uniates killed in the church cemetery in 1874 brought many different informations to the parish office.
-The parish priest sent all this material to Siedlce.
-However, the uniates' case was thrown into the shade by two events: the sudden death of bishop Przeździecki and the outbreak of the Second World War.
+Rev. Wajszczuk announced the bishop’s instruction three times from the pulpit, and descendants and relatives of the Uniates killed in 1874 brought various testimonies to the parish office.
+The parish priest forwarded these materials to the Diocesan Curia in Siedlce.
+However, the Uniate cause was overshadowed by the sudden death of Bishop Przeździecki and the outbreak of the Second World War.

 back